Explainable AI by BAPC -- Before and After correction Parameter Comparison: A new XAI approach: BAPC

-The idea to 'explain' a {\em small} deviation from a state of a well-interpreted system by the parameters of that system includes the notion of the change not be as dramatic as to render the description of the changed system with these parameters meaningless.
-A 'small change' is interpreted here as a small transition from an initial to a target state such that for all intermediate states the direction of the change remains essentially the same.
-If the states of the system are given by a suitable subset of a vector space of parameters, then the difference vector of these parameters is representative of the set of states the system traverses during the transition.
+The idea to 'explain' a {\em small} deviation from a state of a well-interpreted system by the parameters of that system includes the notion of the change not to be as dramatic as to render the description of the changed system with these parameters meaningless.
+A change induced by the corection is thought to be {\em small} if the base model's prediction essentially captures the bulk of the true data and the correction only adapts the precise numerical value of the base model parameters.
+The notion of small deviations is captured in more detail in Def.~\ref{def:criteria} below (Condition (C2)) by comparing the base model's change with the AI-model's predictions.